Htethwk/PowerBI_ATM_Analytics/README.md

 # PowerBI_ATM_Analytics

-Power BI dashboards for analyzing ATM transactions, reversal rates, errors, cash requirement for ATMs and payroll interactions
+This repository contains Power BI dashboards designed to provide detailed insights into ATM transactions, reversal rates, errors, payroll interactions, and cash replenishment requirements for ATM operation team.
+These dashboards help stakeholders monitor ATM performance, optimize operations, and improve efficiency for payroll and cash management for ATM processes.